 - Page connectors (on-page connectors and off-page connectors) can be used to reduce the clutter on diagrams, but should be used sparingly since they are equivalent to go-to's in programming languages, and can lead to "spaghetti diagrams."
 Whenever practical, elaborate the model element designated by the frame instead of using a page connector.
 A page connector is depicted as a circle with a label inside (often a letter).
 The circle is shown at both ends of a line break and means that the two line end connect at the circle. - Diagram overlays are diagram elements that may be used on any diagram kind.
 An example of an overlay may be a geographic map to provide a spatial context for the symbols. - SysML provides the capability to represent a document using the UML 2 standard stereotype "document" applied to the artifact model element.
 Properties of the artifact can capture information about the document.
 Use a "trace" abstraction to relate the document to model elements.
 The document can represent text that is contained in the related model elements. - SysML diagrams including the enhancements described in this section is intended to conform to the Diagram Interchange Standard to facilitate exchange of diagram and layout information.
-A more formal BNF has been introduced in selected chapters to facilitate diagram interchange, which is referred to in the Language Formalism chapter. - Tabular representation is an optional alternative notation that can be used in conjunction with the graphical symbols as long as the information is consistent with the underlying metamodel.
-Tabular representations are often used in systems engineering to represent detailed information such as interface definitions, requirements traceability, and allocation relationships between various types of model elements.
+A more formal BNF has been introduced in selected chapters to facilitate diagram interchange, which is referred to in the Language Formalism chapter. - Tabular and matrix representation is an optional alternative notation that can be used in conjunction with the graphical symbols as long as the information is consistent with the underlying metamodel.
+Tabular and matrix representations are often used in systems engineering to represent detailed information and other views of the model such as interface definitions, requirements traceability, and allocation relationships between various types of model elements.
 They also can be convenient mechanisms to represent property values for selected properties, and basic relationships such as function and inputs/outputs in N2 charts.
 The UML superstructure contains a tabular representation of a sequence diagram in an interaction matrix (refer to Superstructure Annex with interaction matrix).
-The implementations of tabular representations are defined by the tool implementations and are not standardized in SysML at this time.
-However, tabular representations may be included in a frame with the heading designator "table" in bold. - Graph and tree representations are also optional, alternative notations that can be used in conjunction with graphical symbols as long as the information is consistent with the underlying metamodel.
-These representations can be used for describing complex series of relationships.
+The implementations of tabular and matrix representations are defined by the tool implementations and are not standardized in SysML at this time.
+However, tabular or matrix representations may be included in a frame with the heading designator "table" or "matrix" in bold. - Graph and tree representations are also optional, alternative notations that can be used in conjunction with graphical symbols as long as the information is consistent with the underlying metamodel.
+These representations can be used for describing complex series of relationships that represent other views of the model.
 One example is the browser window in many tools that depicts a hierarchical view of the model.
 The implementations of graphs and trees are defined by the tool implementations and are not standardized in SysML at this time.
+However, graph and tree representations may be included in a frame with the heading designator "graph" or "tree" in bold.